-Asbestos in Products
+Asbestos in Harbison-Walker Products

 Asbestos and Mesothelioma Lawsuits

-One of the biggest lawsuits that the company had to face came just before it entered the protection of bankruptcy.
+One of the biggest lawsuits the company faced came just before it entered bankruptcy protection.
 Five victims of asbestos exposure filed a lawsuit against Harbison-Walker, A.P.
 Green Industries, another refractory company, and Armstrong Contracting and Supply.

 Asbestos Trust and Bankruptcy

-The trust fund was created with $4 billion to compensate victims, a huge amount even by the standards of asbestos claims.
+The trust fund was created with billions of dollars to compensate victims.
+This is a huge amount even by the standards of asbestos claims.
 A portion of the trust amount, $575 million, came from the insurance company, while the rest came from Halliburton and Harbison-Walker stock and insurance settlements.

 The name of the active trust is the DII Industries, LLC Asbestos Personal Injury Trust.
 In 2002, following the formation of the trust, Harbison-Walker entered bankruptcy protection.
 It emerged reorganized in 2003.